bmeurant/bmeurant.github.io/ember/training/templates.md

    export default Ember.Route.extend({

      model: function() {
-       // WARN : SOULD NOT BE DONE : We should not affect anything to windows but
+       // WARN : SHOULD NOT BE DONE : We should not affect anything to window but
        // for the exercice, we want to access to comic from console today window.comic = {title: "Blacksad"};